 The Barnard Zine Library is part of the Barnard Library and Academic Information Services (BLAIS) in the Milstein Center for Teaching and Learning at Barnard College, Columbia University.
 The zines are described in the library catalog we share with Columbia University Libraries (CUL), CLIO.

-♥ Barnard's zines are created by womxn and non-binary people, a collection emphasis on zines by womxn of color and a new (2019) effort to acquire more zines by transwomen.
+♥ Barnard's zines are created by women and transfeminine people, with collection emphases on zines by BIPOC women and transfeminine people and transwomen of all races and ethnicities.
 We collect zines on feminism and femme identity by people of all genders.
 The zines are personal and political publications on activism, anarchism, body image, gender, parenting, queer community, riot grrrl, sexual assault, trans feminisms, and other topics. ♥

 There are two zine collections: circulating stacks and special collections.